JockeNasvall/DrStrainlove/README.md

 - images
 - index.php - generates the web page
 - insert.php - contains the functions for adding new strains
+- lib/input_sanitize.php - numeric clamping helpers used by actions.php and search.php for strain/ID inputs
+- lib/search_filters.php - legacy helper for building strain search SQL (not required by default)
 - js
 - login.php - A simple user verification system.
 Probably not very safe.
 - misc.html